 De-emphasising the inevitable expectation of progression (from SCD to MCI to Alzheimer’s dementia)

 Understanding the prodromal phase of dementia is clearly of great importance for elucidation of causal mechanisms and development of novel interventions for Alzheimer’s pathology.
-However, a substantial proportion of people with MCI will later return to normal cognitive function, or maintain stable cognition, rather than becoming progressively worse.
-Neuropathological analyses of cohorts who met MCI criteria before death show they are generally intermediate between those with normal cognition and those with dementia (Stephan et al., 2012).
+However, a substantial proportion of people with MCI will later return to normal cognitive function, or maintain stable cognition, rather than showing progressive deterioration.
+Neuropathological analyses of cohorts who met MCI criteria before death show they are intermediate between those with normal cognition and those with dementia (Stephan et al., 2012).
 In highlighting such associations, few reports focus on the substantial proportion of individuals with MCI whose brains are histologically normal (Schneider et al., 2009; Abner et al., 2017).
 It is also difficult to define a clear boundary between age-normative neuropathological changes and the burden of neurodegeneration which is required for cognitive impairment (Ferrer, 2012).
 There are many reasons why autopsy studies might miss very early neurodegeneration, such as subtle or not-yet-understood pathologies, varying degrees of immunohistochemical analysis and regional brain sampling (Nelson et al., 2012).
-Regardless, these factors do not fully explain the phenomenon of MCI in the presence of minimal or no brain pathology.(Latimer et al., 2017)
+Regardless, these factors do not fully explain the phenomenon of MCI in the presence of minimal or no brain pathology.
+In addition, many people with demonstrable neuropathological changes associated with Alzheimer’s disease identified after death did not experience cognitive symptoms in life (Latimer et al., 2017), raising the possibility that only a proportion of the cognitive symptoms experienced by those with neuropathology, might be caused by that pathology.

 There is clearly a biological trajectory in Alzheimer’s disease, with the clinical syndrome usually preceded by an MCI phase (Jack et al., 2010).
-However, it is important not to extrapolate this backwards to assume that all or most people with MCI are en route to dementia, because this downplays the importance of other (including FCD) explanations for MCI.
-Many studies emphasise “conversion” to dementia (e.g., Annualised Conversion Rates of MCI to dementia), which implies a deterministic relationship between MCI and Alzheimer’s disease (as well as implying an abrupt step-change).
-Biomarkers are increasingly being used to identify risk of clinical progression on an individual basis (van Maurik et al., 2019) but are as yet imperfect and not always available; and in general there tends to be less focus on the causes of those who do not progress.
+However, it is important not to extrapolate this backwards to assume that all or most people with MCI are on this trajectory en route to dementia, because this downplays the importance of other (including FCD) explanations for MCI.
+Many studies emphasise “conversion” to dementia (e.g., Annualised Conversion Rates of MCI to dementia), which implies a deterministic relationship between MCI and Alzheimer’s dementia (as well as implying an abrupt step-change).
+Biomarkers are increasingly being used to identify risk of clinical progression on an individual basis (van Maurik et al., 2019) but are as yet imperfect and not always available; and in general there tends to be less focus on the causes of cognitive symptoms in those who do not progress to dementia.
 A population based analysis that tracked these changes over 7 years, found that 53% remained as MCI cases, while 35% reverted to normal cognition (Ganguli et al., 2019).
-The default assumption (that neurodegeneration underlies MCI) may be more prevalent amongst clinicians and researchers who frequently interact with people affected by established dementia (i.e., people who have passed through MCI as part of a neurodegenerative trajectory).
+A default assumption that neurodegeneration underlies MCI may be reinforced amongst clinicians and researchers who frequently interact with people affected by established dementia (i.e., people who have passed through MCI as part of a neurodegenerative trajectory).
 In the wider population however, and especially in older people, other non-neurodegenerative aetiologies and multifactorial processes are likely to contribute significantly (Petersen et al., 2014).
-Figure 2 (adapted from (McWhirter et al., 2019)) illustrates how trajectories in FCD can account for some of the above mentioned discrepancy.
+Figure 2 (adapted from (McWhirter et al., 2019)) illustrates how heterogeneous trajectories in FCD can account for some of the above mentioned discrepancy.
 Assumptions of progression may also contribute to widespread public anxiety regarding the inevitability of dementia.

 Diagnosis and aetiology of FCD